sunpy/sunpy/doc/source/guide/hek.rst

 the two letter abbreviations found at the HEK website, http://www.lmsal.com/hek/VOEvent_Spec.html.

-    In [3]: import datetime
+    >>> import datetime
-    In [4]: tstart = datetime.datetime(2011,8,9,7,23,56)
+    >>> tstart = datetime.datetime(2011,8,9,7,23,56)
-    In [5]: tend = datetime.datetime(2011,8,9,12,40,29)
+    >>> tend = datetime.datetime(2011,8,9,12,40,29)
-    In [6]: event_type = 'FL'
+    >>> event_type = 'FL'
-    In [7]: result = client.query(hek.attrs.Time(tstart,tend),
+    >>> result = client.query(hek.attrs.Time(tstart,tend),hek.attrs.EventType(event_type))

-                                hek.attrs.EventType(event_type))
+The first line in the block of code above imports the datetime module.

-The first line in the block of code above ("In [3]:") imports the datetime module.
 The second and third lines define the search start and end times.
 The fourth line specifies the event type, in this 'FL' or flare.
-Line 5 ("In [7]:") goes out to the web, contacts the HEK, and queries it for the information you have requested.
+Line 5 goes out to the web, contacts the HEK, and queries it for the information you have requested.
 Event data for ALL flares available in the HEK within the time range 2011/08/09 07:23: 56 UT - 2011/08/09 12:40:20 UT will be returned, regardless of which feature recognition method used to detect the flare.

 Let's break down the arguments of client.query.
 The first argument: